BilhaNanetia/phase-4-final-project/README.md

     - POST /login: Log in
     - GET /profile: View user's profile
     - PUT /profile: Update user profile
-- Favorites
-    - GET /favorites: Retrieve all favorites for a user
-    - POST /favorites: Create a new favorite
 - Comments
     - POST /recipes/{id}/comments: Add comment to a recipe
     - GET /recipes/{id}/comments: Get comments for a recipe